How to Start a Stalled Car

 No long forms · No spam · No fees

+We’ve been there.
 You put the key in your ignition and nothing happens.
 Your car won’t start.
 You need to get back on the road and to your destination.
 Do you know how to diagnose the problem and start a stalled car?
-Here are four techniques to help you get a stalled car started again.
+Here are four techniques on how to start a stalled car.

 Turn on the car and listen.
 To determine if it’s your battery or your starter, turn your key to the start position or push start the button on your car, if equipped, and listen.